 But what does that even mean?
 Turning 18 does not come with a set of instructions.
 That is why the Virginia State Bar and the Conference of Local and Specialty Bar Associations created this website to help you understand some of your rights and obligations as an adult and to help you avoid some of the pitfalls facing young adults as you take on legal responsibilities.

 So You’re 18 is intended to be an initial resource of information regarding basic law-related references and a good summary of the various legal issues you may encounter.
 However, if you have more detailed questions about a particular subject or if you need legal advice about a specific case, you should contact an attorney to discuss your specific issues.
 Remember that the law changes over time.
 The information in So You’re 18 was accurate at the time of publication, but may change in the future.

-Many thanks to the following individuals and organizations for their assistance in updating this year’s So You’re 18: Walt Latham, voter registrar for York County and Arielle Schneider and Brooks Braun of the Virginia Department of Elections; Prescott L. Prince, secretary of the VSB’s Military Law Section; Alan McGraw (chair), Chuck Lollar (chair-elect), Barbara Anderson (immediate past chair), Sandra Chinn-Gilstrap, Dan Frankl, John Merrick, Christine Mougin-Boal, Luis Perez, Dillina Stickley, Reiss Wilks, and Beth Duffie (former member) of the CLSBA Executive Committee.
+Many thanks to the following individuals and organizations for their assistance in updating this year’s So You’re 18: Walt Latham, voter registrar for York County, and Arielle Schneider of the Virginia Department of Elections; Chuck Lollar (chair), Alan McGraw (immediate past chair), Lewis Martin (chair-elect), Sandra Chinn-Gilstrap (secretary), Nick Gehrig, John Merrick, Joe Mott, Christine Mougin-Boal, Luis Perez, Susan Rager, and Dillina Stickley of the CLSBA Executive Committee.

 So You’re 18 is updated regularly and the print version is re-released yearly.
 You can watch the So You’re 18 video, download a copy of the booklet, and order printed booklets at the Virginia State Bar’s website.
 You can also suggest additional topics and questions you want answered here.
 Help us spread the word about So You’re 18 with #SY18.